WGeckle80/enee101-robot-hand-control/README.md

 ## Acknowledgements

-The robot hand used for this competition was largely developed by Matthew Schuyler, and overseen by Dr. Romel Gomez.
+The robot hand used for this competition was developed by Matthew Schuyler, with development overseen by Dr. Romel Gomez.
 I would like to thank them for developing the hand and putting on the competition.
 Additionally, I would like to thank the entire ENEE101 Spring 2023 teaching team, with a special mention to my UTF, Emma Griffith.